swcarpentry/good-enough-practices-in-scientific-computing/index.md

     row per field site and then columns for measurements made at each of several time points.
 Be prepared to gather such columns into a variable of measurements, plus a new variable for time point.
-    Fig [fig:tidy] presents an example of such a transformation.
+    Figure [fig:tidy] presents an example of such a transformation.

     [fig:tidy]

-4.  ***Record all the steps used to process data (1d)***: Data manipulation is as integral to your analysis as statistical modelling and inference.
+4.  ***Record all the steps used to process data (1d)***: Data manipulation is as integral to your analysis as statistical modeling and inference.
 If you do not document this step thoroughly, it is impossible for you, or anyone else, to repeat the analysis.